 User agents are unique to every visitor on the web.
-They reveal a catalogue of technical data about the device and software that the visitor is using.
+They reveal a catalog of technical data about the device and software that the visitor is using.
 Armed with this information, you can develop richer and more dynamic websites that deliver different experiences based on the user agent that's visiting.

 User agents are also critical in controlling search engine robots using the robots.txt file on your server.
-But they dont function perfectly in every situation, and the information in a user agent string can be faked.
+But they don't function perfectly in every situation, and the information in a user agent string can be faked.

-In order to leverage this information, you need to understand the component parts of a user agent string, and consider also the potential risks of using this method to deliver content.
+In order to leverage this information, you need to understand the component parts of a user agent string and consider also the potential risks of using this method to deliver content.

 Everyone that is browsing the web right now has a user agent.
-It's the software that acts as the bridge between you, the user, and the internet.
+It's the software that acts as the bridge between you — the user — and the internet.

 When the internet was a text-based system, right back at the beginning of its use, users had to type commands to navigate and send messages.
 Now, we have browsers to do that for us.
 We simply point and click, and the browser is acting as our "agent," turning our actions into commands.

-This is a really set of data for web developers, since it allows them to customize the experience depending on the user agent that's loaded the page.
+This is a really set of data for web developers since it allows them to customize the experience depending on the user agent that's loaded the page.

 Search engine crawlers are a good example of a user agent that is (largely) automated — a robot that trawls the web without a user at the helm.

 Here's a list of some of the user agents you'll encounter:

 Once the user agent has identified itself to the web server, a process called content negotiation can begin.
 This allows the website to serve different versions of itself, based on the user agent string.

 In the early days of the web, user agents were used to distinguish Mosaic from Mozilla, since Mosaic did not support frames, while Mozilla did.

 To look at a user agent string in more detail, take a look at this example user agent string, as generated by the WhoIsHostingThis User Agent Tool.

 Breaking the example down, we get the following information:

-Dissecting user agent strings can be tricky, since there is no standard format.
+Dissecting user agent strings can be tricky since there is no standard format.
 But there are guides and analytics tools all over the web that can help.
-For most designers, the application, version and engine are likely to be key.
+For most designers, the application, version, and engine are likely to be key.